splunk/Splunk-Apps-Deployment-Architecture/SYSTEM_DESIGN.md

   * Will read the deployment configuration and run the `deploy.py` script to gather the app(s), eventually re-package with proper configuration and install in the target URL
   * Will create `env_deployment_report.json` with information about cloud validation and deployment status.
 Example report: [example_deployment_report.json](https://github.com/splunk/Splunk-Apps-Deployment-Architecture/blob/main/example_deployment_report.json)

->There is additional `manual_deploy` pipeline with the same functionality as `deploy` but it can instead by triggered manually without having to make any changes to `environments/*`
+> The `manual_deploy` pipeline has the same functionality as the `deploy` one but it can be manually triggered